raul23/clustering-text/README.rst

 - Cluster 3: physics
 - Cluster 4: mathematics

-In general, the top terms for each cluster are well selected by the KMeans.
+In general, the top terms for each cluster are well selected by the KMeans algorithm.
 Though KMeans has some difficulty with the philosophy and mathematics categories as some words are misplaced such as socratic and descartes which should be in the philosophy category and probability and stasticial shoulbe be in the mathematics category.